 The session manager sends a "Shutdown Cancelled" message when the user cancelled the shutdown during an interaction (see section 5.5, "Interacting With the User").
 The client can now continue as if the shutdown had never happened.
-If the client has not called SmcSaveYourselfDone yet, it can either abort the save and then call SmcSaveYourselfDone with the success argument set to False, or it can continue with the save and then call SmcSaveYourselfDone with the success argument set to reflect the outcome of the save.
+If the client has not called SmcSaveYourselfDone yet, it can either abort the save and then call SmcSaveYourselfDone with the success argument set to False or it can continue with the save and then call SmcSaveYourselfDone with the success argument set to reflect the outcome of the save.

-5.2.
 Closing the Connection

-To close a connection with a session manager, use SmcCloseConnection.
+To close a connection with a session manager, use SmcCloseConnection

-SmcCloseStatus SmcCloseConnection(smc_conn, count, reason_msgs)

-SmcConn smc_conn;

-int count;

-char reason_msgs;

-count The number of reason messages.

-reason_msgs The reasons for closing the connection.
+''' SmcCloseStatus SmcCloseConnection(smc_conn, count, reason_msgs); smc_conn The session management connection object. count The number of reasons for closing the connection. reason_msgs The reasons for closing the connection. '''

-The reason_msgs argument will most likely be NULL if resignation is expected by the client.
+The reason\msgs argument will most likely be NULL if resignation is expected by the client.
 Otherwise, it contains a list of null-terminated Compound Text strings representing the reason for termination.
 The session manager should display these reason messages to the user.

 Note that SMlib used the ICE protocol to establish a connection with the session manager, and various protocols other than session management may be active on the ICE connection.
 When SmcCloseConnection is called, the ICE connection will be closed only if all protocols have been shutdown on the connection.
+Check the

-Check the ICElib standard for IceAddConnectionWatch and IceRemoveConnectionWatch to learn how to set up a callback to be invoked each time an ICE connection is opened or closed.
+ICElib standard for IceAddConnectionWatch and IceRemoveConnectionWatch to learn how to set up a callback to be invoked each time an ICE connection is opened or closed.
 Typically this callback adds/removes the ICE file descriptor from the list of active descriptors to call select on (or calls XtAppAddInput or XtRemoveInput).